CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive—focuses specifically on Exa API cost optimization, which is a very narrow niche.
-The trigger terms are all Exa-specific, making it unlikely to conflict with general cost optimization or other API skills.
+Very distinct niche focused specifically on Exa API cost optimization.
+The trigger terms are highly specific to Exa billing/pricing and unlikely to conflict with other skills.

 3 / 3